- Jul 24 2021: Angels with Burning Hearts: Burning Rangers Prototype

 Discuss this release on our Discord server!

-Continuing with our efforts with Project Deluge, today we present over 370 PlayStation 1 prototypes, 80 Sega Saturn prototypes, and 20 prototypes for the Philips CD-i!
-From unreleased games to early builds, this part of the lot provides the most varied amount of exciting content so far!
+Continuing with our efforts with Project Deluge, today we present over 349 Microsoft Xbox prototypes and 135 Sega Dreamcast prototypes!
+From unreleased games to early builds, this lot continues to be fruitful.

 As a recap, Project Deluge is an ongoing project to archive and assess all of the items featured in a lot of video game development material that has been gathered over the course of many years.
 This has been made possible through the dedication of only one extremely kind individual, who has taken on the herculean task of dumping every single thing in the lot by themselves.
 Each item in the lot was assessed by a team of dedicated individuals for playability and integrity on both software (via emulation) and hardware when necessary.
 Each item was then lightly documented and given a general overview of some of the main interesting facts about the item in question.